-•a U.S. Holder will not recognize gain or loss on the Reverse Stock Split, except with respect to any cash received in lieu of a fractional share of our Class A common stock;

-• the aggregate tax basis of the shares of our Class A or Class B common stock received by a U.S. Holder in the Reverse Stock Split will be equal to the aggregate tax basis of the shares exchanged therefor (excluding any portion of such basis allocable to a fractional share of our Class A common stock);

-•the holding period of the shares of our Class A or Class B common stock received by a U.S. Holder in the Reverse Stock Split will include the holding period of the shares exchanged therefor; and

-• such capital gain or loss will be short term if the pre-reverse split shares were held for one year or less at the Effective Time of the Reverse Stock Split and long term if held for more than one year.
+- •a U.S. Holder will not recognize gain or loss on the Reverse Stock Split, except with respect to any cash received in lieu of a fractional share of our Class A common stock; - •the aggregate tax basis of the shares of our Class A or Class B common stock received by a U.S. Holder in the Reverse Stock Split will be equal to the aggregate tax basis of the shares exchanged therefor (excluding any portion of such basis allocable to a fractional share of our Class A common stock); - •the holding period of the shares of our Class A or Class B common stock received by a U.S. Holder in the Reverse Stock Split will include the holding period of the shares exchanged therefor; and - •such capital gain or loss will be short term if the pre-reverse split shares were held for one year or less at the Effective Time of the Reverse Stock Split and long term if held for more than one year.

 In general, a U.S. Holder who receives cash payment in lieu of a fractional share of our Class A common stock should be treated as if the fractional share were issued and then redeemed.
 Whether such redemption qualifies for sale or exchange treatment depends on whether the reduction in the U.S. Holders' stock ownership is considered to be a meaningful reduction in interest for purposes of Section 302(b)(l) of the Code or otherwise eligible for sale or exchange treatment.
 The redemption of fractional shares from a minority shareholder in a recapitalization is generally considered to be a meaningful reduction in interest or otherwise eligible for sale or exchange treatment.
 Therefore, minority U.S. Holders are generally expected to recognize capital gain or loss equal to the difference between the amount of cash received in lieu of the fractional share of our Class A common stock and the portion of the U.S. Holder's tax basis of the pre-Reverse Stock Split shares of our Class A common stock that is allocable to the fractional share.
-Such gain or loss generally will be long-term capital gain or loss if the U.S. Holder's holding period in its pre-Reverse Stock Split shares of our Class A common stock that is allocable to the fractional share.
+Such gain or loss generally will be long-term capital gain or loss if the U.S. Holder's holding period in its pre-Reverse Stock Split shares of our Class A common stock is more than one year as of the Reverse Stock Split date.
+The deductibility of capital losses is subject to limitations.